 When you develop a strong core, you can progress with strength training much more effectively.

-To simplify it right down, your core is the muscles that would be left if you removed your arms and your legs.
+To simplify it: your core is the muscles that would be left if you removed your arms and your legs.

 Your core is also directly related to your posture.
 Strengthening the muscles on the back and lengthening the ones at the front is key to maintaining correct, upright posture and a neutral spine.

 On top of its huge role in everyday life, your core is integral to your work at the gym too.

 Its job is to stabilise you throughout all your movements.
 When it comes to weightlifting, you rely on it even more.

 When performing exercises like squats, deadlifts, overhead presses, push-ups, and other key compound movements, your core’s job is to stabilise your entire body so that you can perform the action with a solid foundation, the correct form, and the right posture.

 A strong and engaged core is at the heart of any effective exercise or lift.

 If you don’t engage and develop your core as you exercise, you’re likely to injure yourself as other smaller muscle groups or event joints will absorb some of the load instead.